fgenie/Model-Selection-Reasoning/results.md

 ## DEC30 utils for gsm8k (3 methods)
+Readability and resusability are not in their best... but tried to make it consistent in style.

 1. prompt building (few-shot training from train set)
     - last week training blurb prep. below
     - src/portable/[0-4]_*.py